When you first get Medicare

 - Ends 3 months after the month you turn 65

-If you aren’t automatically enrolled, you can sign up for free Part A (if you’re eligible) any time during or after your Initial Enrollment Period starts.
+If you didn’t get automatically enrolled in premium-free Part A (for example, because you’re still working and not yet getting Social Security or Railroad Retirement Board (RRB) benefits), you can sign up for premium-free Part A (if you’re eligible) any time during or after your Initial Enrollment Period begins.
+If you’re eligible for premium-free Part A, you can enroll in Part A anytime after you’re first eligible for Medicare.
+Your Part A coverage will go back (retroactively) 6 months from when you sign up, but no earlier than the first month you’re eligible for Medicare.
+You can only sign up for Part B during the periods listed below.
 Your coverage start date will depend on when you sign up.
 If you have to buy Part A and/or Part B, you can only sign up during a valid enrollment period.

 If you wait until the month you turn 65 (or the 3 months after you turn 65) to enroll, your Part B coverage will be delayed.
 This could cause a gap in your coverage.